-This section provides a description of the qualitative methods used to carry out this empirical research.
-As described in the previous section, three methods have been employed in this research, the purpose of which is both to accommodate my approach as well as for triangulation, a critical factor in establishing trustworthy results.
+This chapter details the qualitative methods used in this research.
+As described in the previous section, three methods have been employed in this research.
+The purpose of multiple methods is both to accommodate my approach as well as for triangulation, a critical factor in establishing trustworthy results.
 According to Lincoln & Guba (1985) the use of multiple methods assists in reducing the individual limitations of each respective method.
-For example, in the case of this research, establishing background knowledge through a literature review has assisted in reflecting upon the attitudes and behaviors of the interviewees.
-Moreover, my own observation from within the workplace allows me to further triangulate the results and establish trustworthiness.
+For example, in the case of this research, establishing background knowledge through a literature review assisted in reflecting upon the attitudes and behaviors of the interviewees.
+Moreover, my own observation from within the workplace allowed me to further triangulate the results and establish trustworthiness.

-I continue this chapter by clarifying my choice for the instrumental case study with embedded units, followed by an explanation of the sources of information used in this research.
-Next, I provide detailed descriptions of how I carried out implementation of each of the methods employed in this study.
-I conclude the chapter with a brief summary.
+I continue this chapter by, first, justifying my choice for a case study, specifically for an instrumental case study with embedded units.
+This is followed by an explanation of the sources of information used in this research.
+Finally, I provide detailed descriptions of how I carried out implementation of each of the methods employed in this study.

-It is important to note that this research is considered to be a naturalistic inquiry as defined by scholars Egon G. Guba and Yvonna S. Lincoln (1985), and therefore follows the qualitative criteria developed by Lincoln & Guba (1985) for this type of research (see Table 1).
-To specify further, in place of internal validity I am concerned with credibility; in place of external validity I am concerned with transferability; in place of reliability I am concerned with dependability; and, finally, in place of objectivity I am concerned with confirmability.
+It is important to note that this research is considered to be a naturalistic inquiry17 as defined by scholars Egon G. Guba and Yvonna S. Lincoln (1985), and therefore follows the qualitative criteria developed by Lincoln & Guba (1985) for this type of research (Table 2).
+To specify further, in place of internal validity I am concerned with credibility; in place of external validity I am concerned with transferability; in place of reliability I am concerned with dependability; and, finally, in place of objectivity I am concerned with confirmability 18.
 Collectively, these terms refer to establishing trustworthiness.
-These terms will be referred to in regards to the trustworthiness of the results.
+As such, these terms will be referred to in regards to the trustworthiness of the results.
 Consistent with the notion that "detailed methodological description enables the reader to determine how far the data and construct emerging from it may be accepted" (Shenton 2004, p.
 72) the following section is laden with detail, the purpose of which is to assist in establishing trustworthy results.

-&lt;sup>16 For a detailed explanation of naturalistic inquiry see Lincoln's Naturalistic inquiry (1985)
+17 For a detailed explanation of naturalistic inquiry see Lincoln's Naturalistic inquiry (1985)

-&lt;sup>17 For a detailed explanation of credibility, transferability, dependability and confirmability
+18 For a detailed explanation of credibility, transferability, dependability and confirmability

-Quality criterion Possible provision made by researcher Credibility Adoption of appropriate, well recognised research methods Development of early familiarity with culture of participating organisations Random sampling of individuals serving as informants Triangulation via use of different methods, different types of informants and different sites Tactics to help ensure honesty in informants Iterative questioning in data collection dialogues Negative case analysis Debriefing sessions between researcher and superiors Peer scrutiny of project Use of "reflective commentary" Description of background, qualifications and experience of the researcher Member checks of data collected and interpretations/theories formed Thick description of phenomenon under scrutiny Examination of previous research to frame findings Transferability Provision of background data to establish context of study and detailed description of phenomenon in question to allow comparisons to be made Dependability Employment of "overlapping methods" In-depth methodological description to allow study to be repeated Confirmability Triangulation to reduce effect of investigator bias Admission of researcher's beliefs and assumptions Recognition of shortcomings in study's methods and their potential effects In-depth methodological description to allow integrity of research results to be scrutinised Use of diagrams to demonstrate "audit trail" ons that may be made by researcher to address Lincoln & Guba's trustworthings
+Quality criterion Possible provision made by researcher Credibility Adoption of appropriate, well recognised research methods Development of early familiarity with culture of participating organisations Random sampling of individuals serving as informants Triangulation via use of different methods, different types of informants and different sites Tactics to help ensure honesty in informants Iterative questioning in data collection dialogues Negative case analysis Debriefing sessions between researcher and superiors Peer scrutiny of project Use of "reflective commentary" Description of background, qualifications and experience of the researcher Member checks of data collected and interpretations/theories formed Thick description of phenomenon under scrutiny Examination of previous research to frame findings Transferability Provision of background data to establish context of study and detailed description of phenomenon in question to allow comparisons to be made Dependability Employment of "overlapping methods" In-depth methodological description to allow study to be repeated Triangulation to reduce effect of investigator bias Admission of researcher's beliefs and assumptions Recognition of shortcomings in study's methods and their potential effects In-depth methodological description to allow integrity of research results to be scrutinised Use of diagrams to demonstrate "audit trail"

 Table 2.
-Provisions that may be made by researcher to address Lincoln & Guba's trustworthiness criteria.
-Adapted from Shenton (2004, pp. 73).
+Provisions that may be made by researcher to address Lincoln & Guba's trustworthiness criteria (Source: Shenton 2004)